miku/span/README.md

 * Do not require recompilation for mapping updates (allow various sources)
 * Decouple format from source.
 Things like SourceID and MegaCollection are per source, not format.
+* Allow loadable assets from ~/.config/span/maps, some specified location or a single JSON file.

 DONE: